-Located in Grand Rapids on the west side of Michigan’s lower peninsula, Frederik Meijer Gardens and Sculpture Park is a 158-acre combination botanical garden, outdoor sculpture park, and art museum.
-The art and sculpture feature significant works of contemporary and modern art.
+Located in Grand Rapids in western Michigan, Frederik Meijer Gardens & Sculpture Park is a 158-acre combination botanical garden, outdoor sculpture park, and art museum.
+The art and sculpture feature important works of contemporary and modern art.
+The park combines Frederik Meijer’s love of sculptures with his wife Lena’s love of gardens, creating a significant art museum.

-At the beginning of 2021, Frederik Meijer Gardens and Sculpture Park opened a new 69,000-square-foot Welcome Center that showcases contemporary sculpture and horticulture components throughout the space.
-Before you go, here’s what you need to know about visiting Frederik Meijer Gardens and Sculpture Park.
+Before you go, here’s what you need to know about visiting Frederik Meijer Gardens & Sculpture Park.

 Ways To Experience